MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-network-atc.md

     Add-Netintent -Name MgmtComputeStorage -Management -Compute -Storage -AdapterName pNIC1, pNIC2
     ```

-#### Group the compute and storage traffic on one intent with a separate management intent
+#### Group compute and storage traffic on one intent with a separate management intent

 In this example, we have two intents managed across cluster nodes.